curl/everything-curl/http/modify/compression.md

 # Compression

-curl allows you to ask HTTP and HTTPS servers to provide compressed versions of the data and then perform automatic decompression of it on arrival.
+curl supports asking HTTP and HTTPS servers to provide compressed versions of the data and then perform automatic decompression of it on arrival.
 In situations where bandwidth is more limited than CPU this helps you receive more data in a shorter amount of time.